 Most antidepressants work by changing the balance of brain chemicals called neurotransmitters.
 In people with depression, these chemicals are not used properly by the brain.
 Antidepressants make the chemicals more available to brain cells like the one shown on the right side of this slide.

-Antidepressants can be prescribed by primary care physicians, but people with severe symptoms are usually referred to a psychiatrist.
+Antidepressants can be prescribed by any doctor, but people with severe symptoms are usually referred to a psychiatrist.

-In general, antidepressants are highly effective, especially when used along with psychotherapy.
+In general, antidepressants work well, especially when used along with psychotherapy.
 (The combination has proven to be the most effective treatment for depression.)
 Most people on antidepressants report eventual improvements in symptoms such as sadness, loss of interest, and hopelessness.

 But these drugs do not work right away.
-It may take one to three weeks before you start to feel better and even longer before you feel the full benefit.
-It's not common but some people don't improve with antidepressants and need to explore other options with their doctor.
+It may take 1 to 3 weeks before you start to feel better and even longer before you feel the full benefit.
+It's not common, but some people don't improve with antidepressants and need to try other treatments with their doctor.

 Do You Need to Switch?

-If your symptoms don't improve after 4 to 6 weeks, be candid with your doctor.
+If your symptoms don't improve after 4 to 6 weeks, tell your doctor.
 Your may need a higher dose or a different medicine.